Co-pilot For Fixflo Basic

-It is super useful for setting up elements of automation on your Fixflo platform.
-It enables you to create 'rules' to be applied in certain scenarios behind the scenes within Fixflo.
+It is super useful for setting up elements of automation within your Fixflo platform.
+It enables you to create 'rules' that can be applied to certain scenarios or actions behind the scenes in Fixflo.

 Rules are set up to say that if 'X' is reported, you can automate 'Y'.

-These rules work off a 'Trigger' which is when the issue is created.
-Once you've created a rule and enabled it (turned it on), every issue reported on Fixflo will go to Co-pilot to see if anything needs to be automated.
+These rules work off a 'Trigger', which is when the issue is created.
+Once you've created a rule and enabled it, every issue reported from this point will go through Co-Pilot to see if anything needs to be automated.

-In order to create new rules, simply click on 'Add rule', either at the top of the page or in the middle of the screen:
+To create a new rule, simply click on 'Add rule', either at the top of the page or in the middle of the screen:

-You will now be given the option of adding three templated rules or adding a new empty rule.
-Simply click on 'Add' on the template you choose
+You will now be given the option of adding one of our many templated rules or adding a new empty rule.
+Simply click 'Add' on the template you would like to use:

-You can be really granular here, and add as many filters as you like to a Co-pilot rule.
+You can add as many filters as you would like to a Co-Pilot rule.
+The options you will be able to choose from are:

 - Any